Need some tips for your next Facebook Live broadcast?

 #1: Decide on a good broadcast idea and plan it out

-The most fundamental aspect to creating a successful Facebook Live broadcast is starting with a good idea that you think your fans will actually enjoy watching.
+The most fundamental aspect of creating a successful Facebook Live broadcast is starting with a good idea that you think your fans will actually enjoy watching.
 Ideally, you want to keep the video topic related to your music and brand, but it’s okay to experiment.
 The main point to keep in mind when picking a topic is that it helps your fans connect with you and possibly see another side of your life outside of music.

 The two common ideas for musicians are Q&A sessions and doing a jam session or live performance.

 There are definitely other ideas you can experiment with.
 You can use it to go behind the scenes of creating new music, make a big announcement and even have other musicians as guests.
-Come up with fun games to play with your fans using the draw on screen feature during a live broadcast like Pictionary.
+Come up with fun games to play with your fans using the draw on-screen feature during a live broadcast like Pictionary.
 With 6 reactions (like button), you can use it for polling.
 You might have new merch ideas you want to run through with your fans to get their reactions.

 Once you figure out what you want to broadcast, do a bit of planning and outline how it is going to play out.
 The last thing you want to do is sit on live video looking confused or lost on what to do next.

 Where you film is going to play a big role in your video too.
-Make sure you limit distractions and have good internet connection.
+Make sure you limit distractions and have a good internet connection.

 #2: Promote the broadcast so people know ahead of time

-Most artists I’ve seen use Facebook Live go live at a random time of the day without promoting it before hand.
+Most artists I’ve seen use Facebook Live go live at a random time of the day without promoting it beforehand.
 It usually does well because Facebook sends a notification out even after the artist is no longer live.